Tiffany Evans: 2012–2015: Motherhood, 143, and All Me

 On June 8, 2012, Evans announced in an interview with Essence.com, that she had been married for one year and nine months and was expecting a child with her husband, Lorenzo Henderson.
 Evans and her husband welcomed their baby girl, Adalia Henderson, on September 25, 2012.
 Along with the news of her marriage and pregnancy, Evans also released her first single "If You Love Me", a powerful R&B ballad, from her mixtape 143.
 The mixtape was released on February 12, 2013.

 On November 4, 2014, Evans released "Baby Don't Go" as a buzz single as she worked on her new EP.
 The music video, co-starring actor Columbus Short was released on January 16, 2015.
 The song was featured in an episode of Love & Hip Hop: New York.
 Evans launched her eyewear company Eye Hunee in December 2014.
 On April 13, 2015 a new single "Red Wine" was released via Live Love.
 On June 22, Evans released "On Sight" featuring Fetty Wap as the first single from her All Me EP.
 The song was co-written by Evans and Rahim "GoToWrites" Roberts.
-All Me is scheduled to release in fall 2015 via Evans' label Live Love Entertainment.
+All Me was scheduled to release in fall 2015 via Evans' label Live Love Entertainment.